gwkim1/techteam-safeschools/syllabus.md

 - TBD

 # Week 10 / March 2
-- Presentation of completed website to client.
+- Presentation of the completed website to client.